AndriiYelieva/Apple-Shop/README.md

 ## Demo

-You can view a demo of my project at the following link: [Demo "Your Project Name"](add a link to your demo here).
+You can view a demo of my project at the following link: [Demo link](https://andriiyelieva.github.io/Apple_Shop/).

 ## Launching the Project.